Modelling aspects of consciousness: a topological perspective: Mathematical model

-\end{itemize} In words, a moving stream of attention is one that moves continuously over a period of time (e.g. across $\A$, or by becoming larger or smaller) without either stalling or returning to a previous state (i.e. violating (m-i)) or suddenly jumping to a different region of $\A$ (i.e. violating (m-ii)).
-A simple example of a moving stream of attention would be the continuous changes in attention from observing the mouse move towards the apple in Fig.~\ref{fig1}.

-Fig.~\ref{fig1} illustrates these notions in a simple and low-dimensional setting.
-Notice that although $o_t$ in Fig~\ref{fig1} contains moving streams of attention, $o_t$ is not a moving stream of attention over the entire interval from $t_2$ to $t_3$.
-To see why, observe that Condition (m-ii) implies that $o_t$ and $o_{t'}$ are homeomorphic (i.e. topologically equivalent) for any pair $t, t' \in I$, since they are both isotopic embeddings of $o$ into $\RR^n$; in particular, $o_t$ is connected if and only if $o_{t'}$ is also connected.
+An example of a moving stream of attention would be the continuous changes in attention from observing the mouse move towards the apple in Fig.~\ref{fig1}.
+Notice that although $o_t$ in Fig.~\ref{fig1} contains moving streams of attention, $o_t$ is not a moving stream of attention over the entire interval from $t_2$ to $t_3$.
+To see why, observe that Condition (m-ii) implies that $o_t$ and $o_{t'}$ are homeomorphic (i.e. topologically equivalent) for any pair $t, t' \in I$, since they are both isotopic embeddings of $o$ into $\A$; in particular, $o_t$ is connected if and only if $o_{t'}$ is also connected (however, $o_t$ is disconnected at $t_2$ and connected at $t_3$).

 It may be tempting to suppose that if $O_I$ is not a frozen stream of attention, then it must contain a moving stream of attention on some sub-interval $I'$ of strictly positive length.
 However, it is easy to construct counterexamples, even when $o_t$ is described by Eqn.~(\ref{Feq}), as we will formally demonstrate in the next section.
-An example of such a change is an instantaneous jump (e.g. when the mouse in Fig.~\ref{fig1} is first noticed, in which case $o_t$ can become a (temporarily) a disconnected subspace of $\A$).